AbUndMax/BodyParts3D_Anatomy_Explorer/README.md

-# Advanced Java for Bioinformatics: Closing Project - Anatomy Explorer
+# BodyParts3D Anatomy Explorer

-> Repository of Niklas M. Gerbes
+> This Program was originally implemented as part of the course "Advanced Java for Bioinformatics" by Prof. Huson in the summer semester 2025 at university of Tübingen.

 ![Milestone_3_Release.png](img/Milestone3/MainWindow.png)